Caring for a Person with Alzheimer's Disease: Your Easy-to-Use Guide from the National Institute on Aging

 Providing Everyday Care for People with AD

-Being active and getting exercise helps people with AD feel better.
+Being active and getting exercise helps people with AD feel better (PDF, 850K).
 Exercise helps keep their muscles, joints, and heart in good shape.
 It also helps people stay at a healthy weight and have regular toilet and sleep habits.
 You can exercise together to make it more fun.

 You want someone with AD to do as much as possible for himself or herself.
 At the same time, you also need to make sure that the person is safe when active.

 Here are some tips for helping the person with AD stay active:

 - Take a walk together each day.
 Exercise is good for caregivers, too!

 - Make sure the person with AD has an ID bracelet with your phone number if he or she walks alone.

 - Check your local TV guide to see if there is a program to help older adults exercise.

 - Add music to the exercises if it helps the person with AD.
 Dance to the music if possible.

 - Watch exercise videos/DVDs made for older people.
 Try exercising together.